-A webhook is a URL that you provide to which Stitchex will send data when the specific event occurs.
+A webhook is a URL that you provide to which Uphance will send data when the specific event occurs.
 Events currently supported are shown in the screenshot below.
-The webhook will typically be sent an ID number with which you can retrieve more data with an appropriate GET request to the Stitchex API.
+The webhook will typically be sent an ID number with which you can retrieve more data with an appropriate GET request to the Uphance API.

 Creating a webhook

 You'll need to add a web action to your own server application to handle webhook requests.
 This action should be accessible by HTTPS only.
-Stitchex will not send webhook events to HTTP URLs.
+Uphance will not send webhook events to HTTP URLs.